Salvation Army official: Theft of toys no victory for Grinch | Law-Order

 - United States

-Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with USD 6,000 worth of toys for children, a Salvation Army official said Saturday.
+Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, according authorities.

 Business leaders and others began making donations after the marked van with gifts intended for more than 350 children was stolen Tuesday from outside a store, Rockwell said.

-The donations included ''lots of toys, lots of clothing'' as well as hygiene items and cash, certainly adding up to more than enough to replace the stolen items intended for children who are signed up for a distribution event Monday, Rockwell said. ''We have like a waiting list ... so we could see what we have left over.''
-The generosity showed ''the compassion and the hearts that people have for each other here,'' Rockwell said. ''It's a massive blessing beyond comprehension.''
-Farmington police spokesperson Nicole Brown said Saturday that an investigation into the theft continued and that the van and toys hadn't been recovered and no arrest had been made or a motive determined, she said.
+The donations included “lots of toys, lots of clothing'' as well as hygiene items and cash, certainly adding up to more than enough to replace the stolen items intended for children who are signed up for a distribution event Monday, Rockwell said.
+“We have like a waiting list ... so we could see what we have left over.''
+The generosity showed the ''compassion and the hearts that people have for each other here,'' Rockwell said.
+“It's a massive blessing beyond comprehension.''
+Farmington police said Saturday that an arrest warrant has been issued for a 37-year-old man who is considered a suspect in the theft.

-Rockwell said he suspected a pickpocket stole the van's keys from a Salvation Army worker who was in the store.
+The van and toys have not been recovered yet and no arrest had been made or a possible motive determined, according to police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)